-Ganondagan State Historic Site: The women of the Haudenosaunee (Iroquois) lived in a society that afforded them a level of equality and freedom centuries before similar rights would be given to other women in the United States.
-Haudenosaunee women of the Seneca, Cayuga, Onondaga, Mohawk, and Oneida chose their chiefs, owned and managed their own property, and held key political positions.
+Ganondagan State Historic Site, Victor: Haudenosaunee women lived in a society that afforded them a level of equality and freedom centuries before similar rights were given to other women in the United States.
+Seneca, Cayuga, Onondaga, Mohawk, and Oneida women chose their chiefs, owned and managed property, and held key political positions.
 When women in New York State began to organize to demand their rights, the Haudenosaunee provided a model of equality.

 League of Women Voters of NYS

 To honor the women suffragists and the movement, exercise your right to vote.
 Follow the link below to learn more about what is required to register.